'So much depends on you': Congress hears Puerto Rico needs massive funds, help

 Puerto Rico is currently under a court order prohibiting disaster relief funds from being used to pay creditors.

-Tuesday’s hearing was the first congressional hearing since the hurricane to focus on the island’s finances, and several legislators chastised the federal response as “slow to arrive and slow to respond,” with Raúl Grijalva (D-AZ) adding that Congress should focus on hurricane recovery and not on island creditors.
+Tuesday’s was the first congressional hearing since the hurricane to focus on the island’s finances, and several legislators chastised the federal response as “slow to arrive and slow to respond,” with Rep. Raúl Grijalva, D-Ariz., adding that Congress should focus on hurricane recovery and not on island creditors.

 “Puerto Rico doesn’t need a lecture or advice.
 They need help, our help.
-To provide help not to the islanders but to investors is wrong," said Grijalva.
+To provide help not to the islanders but to investors is wrong," Grijalva said.

-Committee chairman Rob Bishop (R-UT) had been calling for greater congressional oversight, particularly after the island’s electric company granted a $300 million no-bid contract to a small Montana company, Whitefish Energy Holdings.
+The committee chairman, Rep. Rob Bishop, R-Utah., had been calling for greater congressional oversight, particularly after the island’s electric company granted a $300 million no-bid contract to a small Montana company, Whitefish Energy Holdings.

-The contract was cancelled but not before several multi-million dollar payments were disbursed for ongoing work, and Puerto Rico Electric Power Authority director Ricardo Ramos was scheduled to testify today but cancelled at the last minute, citing his need to be on the island to continue recovery efforts.
+The contract was canceled but not before several multimillion dollar payments were disbursed for ongoing work, and Puerto Rico Electric Power Authority director Ricardo Ramos was scheduled to testify on Tuesday but canceled at the last minute, citing his need to be on the island to continue recovery efforts.
 Bishop says he was “very disappointed” Ramos was not present.

 “I am a little bit chagrined.
-He was here specifically to talk about Whitefish.”
-Bishop added that he would request Ramos testify next week when the committee holds a hearing with Puerto Rico Governor Ricardo Rosselló.
-San Juan Mayor Carmen Yulín Cruz was also invited to testify today but declined to appear.
+He was here specifically to talk about Whitefish,” Bishop said, adding that he would request Ramos testify next week when the committee holds a hearing with Puerto Rico Gov. Ricardo Rosselló.
+San Juan Mayor Carmen Yulín Cruz was also invited to testify Tuesday but declined to appear.